-3 days in a truck, and
+3 days in a truck, and no one was murdered |

 Let me explain Jeff to the best of my ability.
 He is an eternal child with an ephemeral sense of responsibility.
 Sometimes it's the most annoying trait you can imagine.
 However, most of the time it's a wonderful thing.
 Jeff lives for the moment, it's his thing.
 He just lives for what he wants to live for, and he never gives two shits about trying to conform to some societal norm that wouldn't bring him any happiness.
 Here is a man, who at nearly 42, lives on a boat with a couple other guys, rides a bike wherever he goes, and makes new friends every day.
 He is never stuck in an office against his will, he never feels tied down to any one location for a length of time.
 He lives for the moment, and he enjoys life.
 I desperately wish I could do that sometimes, but I really like being mostly able to pay my bills and having a nice place to live.
 Jeff just doesn't care about that.
 I think that surviving Lymphoma had something to do with that.
 He just appreciates each breath.